Paris Fokaides

 Paris A. Fokaides is a Greek Cypriot academic and researcher in the field of sustainable energy technologies.
 He is most known for his contributions through his work in academia, research, and consultancy.

 Education

-Fokaides holds a PhD in Process Engineering from the University of Karlsruhe in Germany (2009) and a Diploma in Mechanical Engineering from Aristotle University in Thessaloniki, Greece (2002).
+Fokaides holds a PhD in Process Engineering from the University of Karlsruhe (TH) in Germany (2009) and a Diploma in Mechanical Engineering from Aristotle University in Thessaloniki, Greece (2002).